 (2) A liability limitation agreement between a private company and its auditor may be authorised—

 (a) by the company passing a resolution, before it enters into the agreement, waiving the need for approval,

 (b) by the company passing a resolution, before it enters into the agreement, approving the agreement's principal terms, or

-(c) by the company passing a resolution, after it enters into the agreement, approving the agreement.
+(c) by the company passing a resolution, after it enters into the agreement,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.